14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 - Insist on X-ray certification for any 14 Mukhi purchase.
 The cost of X-ray certification (typically Rs 500 to Rs 2,000) is negligible relative to the bead's price, and it provides definitive authentication that visual inspection alone cannot.

 - Beware of "14 Mukhi Rudraksha original price" claims.
-There is no single "original price" -- there is a range determined by origin, size, Mukhi clarity, and certification.
+There is no single "original price."
+There is a range set by origin, size, Mukhi clarity, and certification.
 Sellers who quote a high "original price" and then offer a "special discount" are using a sales tactic, not providing a genuine discount.

 Care and Maintenance